espocrm/documentation/administration/troubleshooting-new.md

 2. Open a web browser incognito mode window and try to reproduce the error.
 If it won't be reproduced then ...
 3. Clearing cache with a web browser advanced settings.

 Sometimes such an issue could be even reproduced in the incognito mode window and doesn't disappeared after the cache clearing.
-In this case there is one more way of how to fix it.
+In this case there is one more way to fix it.
 Please try to open this file in your web browser.
 For example:
 ```
 www.my-site.com/crm/client/src/views/user/fields/contact.js
 ```